Eppo-exp/eppo-docs/docs/experiment-analysis/analysis-plans.md

   _communicate about_ and _align on_ a decision)

 [^posneg]:
-    "Postive" here means _effect detected_, and "negative" means _no effect detected_; think of a diagnostic test for a disease, where "positive" means that the desease is present, and "negative" means it is not.
+    "Positive" here means _effect detected_, and "negative" means _no effect detected_; think of a diagnostic test for a disease, where "positive" means that the disease is present, and "negative" means it is not.
 In particular, a "positive" result in this sense would be _observing a difference, in **either** direction, between treatment and control_.
 That is, having a confidence interval that is entirely above _or_ below zero would be